eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ./gradlew :system-tests:test
 ```

-> [Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) can be used to connect to the `Azurite` storage container on `127.0.0.1:10000` port and under `consumereuassets`, account transferred blob can be viewed.
+> [Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) can be used to connect to the `Azurite` storage container on `127.0.0.1:10000` port and under the `consumereuassets` account, the transferred blob can be viewed.

 ### Local Test Resources